What’s your number one source of website traffic?

 9. I Implemented SEO

 Yes, you can’t ignore the importance of Pinterest SEO.
 Whether it’s about writing the profile bio or pin descriptions; always consider the aspects of SEO.
 Pinterest works as a search engine platform for images, anyway.
-The users type in their problem or topics to find pins on Pinterest.
+The users type in their problems or topics to find pins on Pinterest.

 What did I do to improve my Pinterest SEO?